 - First Port: provides support to start-up social entrepreneurs and social enterprises

-- Senscot: an independent network aimed at individuals working in frontline social enterprises in Scotland; their sister organisation, The SENs, offers support to geographical and thematic social enterprise networks (SENs)
+- Senscot: an independent network aimed at individuals working in frontline social enterprises in Scotland; they support geographical and thematic social enterprise networks (SENs) across Scotland

 - Social Enterprise Scotland: a membership-led organisation representing the needs and interests of social enterprise to politicians, policy makers and opinion formers